lialittis/Nomadic-Labs/Tezos Learning/Michelson/Michelson Programming Language.md

 ### Stack Machines

-The most notable difference between Michelson and EVM is that Michelson is written in a human legible text format, whereas EVM operations are represented as bytes.
+The most notable difference between Michelson and EVM is that Michelson is written in **a human legible text format**, whereas EVM operations are represented as **bytes**.
 For example, if you look up the opcode table for the EVM you'll see that the opcode 01 takes two numbers (off the top of the stack) and adds them together.
 The equivalent operation in Michelson is written as ADD.

 Example: we have a stack like this
 > 20 : 7 : 13 : 45 : []